Light Duty Jobs Help Transition Workers Quickly and Safely

 - Although physical work restrictions play a key role in assigning light duty jobs, employers should also consider the possible mental strain placed on recovering employees.

 - If a health provider clears an injured worker for light duty assignment but they refuse to return on a modified basis, they may lose their workers’ comp or disability benefits.

 Exploring the Benefits for Employers and Employees

-Building an Effective Light-Duty Program
+Building an Effective Light duty Program

-Are you an employer looking to discover more about light duty and successful Return to Work programs or starting from the ground up?
+Are you an employer looking to discover more about light duty jobs and successful Return to Work programs or starting from the ground up?
 FFVA Mutual’s Return to Work eBook, Sample Return to Work Policy and Return to Work webcast have the information and resources you need to be successful.